zscaler/zscaler-sdk-python/examples/zpa/isolation_profile/README.md

 Isolation Profile Example
 =========================

-This script contains several examples that can be executed from the CLI to create/read/update/delete Isolation Profile resources in the Zscaler Private Access (ZPA) service.
+This script contains several examples that can be executed from the CLI to `READ` Isolation Profile resources in the Zscaler Private Access (ZPA) service.
 See the [README](../README.md) for authentication requirements.
 The examples in this folder assume that environment variables are being used as the authentication method.

 ### Listing All Isolation Profile